-In 63 BCE, the Romans conquered Jerusalem, the center of Jewish life.
+In 63 BCE, the Roman army conquered Jerusalem, the center of Jewish life.
 They incorporated ancient Israel, the land where the Jews lived, into the Roman Empire.
-The Romans were brutal rulers who demanded that those they ruled worship their numerous gods.
-Jews worshipped only one god.
+Roman leaders often used brutality and demanded that those they ruled worship their numerous gods.
+Jews worshiped only one god.
 The Romans responded with persecution and violence.
 They destroyed the center of Jewish life, the temple in Jerusalem, in 70 CE.
-In 130 CE, the Romans attacked Jerusalem again.
-They displaced much of the Jewish population from the region that the Jews considered their homeland.
+In 130 CE, the Roman army attacked Jerusalem again.
+They displaced much of the Jewish population from the region that Jews considered their homeland.